memento-ai/Memento/packages/agent/README.md

 ## Key Features
 - Provides an abstract `Agent` base class with `forward` and `send` methods for sending messages via a `ConversationInterface`.
 - Requires subclasses to implement a `generatePrompt` method to provide an agent-specific prompt.
-- Agents can optionally have a database connection via a `MementoDb` instance.
 - The `send` method constructs a `UserMessage` from the provided content and sends it along with the generated prompt to the `forward` method.
 - The `forward` method delegates the message sending to the underlying `ConversationInterface`.